cbries/rgbwall/README.md

 # rgbwall
 An application for Microcontrollers running Arduino for controlling a 20x10 RGB Led wall.
-This projects provides the C++-Source, the Electronic schematic, and some other cool stuff.
+This project provides the C++-Source, the Electronic schematic, and some other cool stuff.

+## /Arduino
+The included Sketch should be burned to your Arduino like Microcontroller/Board (e.g. Arduino UNO, version of Jan.
+2015).

+## /RaspberryPi
+This directory includes tools for controlling the Arduino Sketch which allows to specify which RGB Leds on the rgbwall are enabled/disabled and which color they are glow.

 # Examples / Results